 Chemistry & Biochemistry

 We offer undergraduate degrees in biochemistry and chemistry, with programs leading to teacher certification, American Chemistry Society certification, and preparation for medically-related professional programs.
+In Fall 2018, we will offer a NEW track in environmental chemistry, which will allow you to study the role of chemical species in natural places such as water, air and soil.
 A chemistry minor also is available to TWU undergraduate students.

 Our undergraduate and graduate degree programs will prepare you for graduate studies in chemistry; admission to medical, dental or pharmacy school; or a career as a professional chemist or teacher.

 |Agricultural and food scientists||$62,470||Bachelor's degrees|

 |Biochemists and biophysicists||$82,150||Bachelor's degree and master's degree|